Hansoners/gratitude-app-ui/README.md

   Personal Journaling Application
 </h2>

 Gratitude Journal is a simple journaling app developed using the MEAN stack.

-Click <a href="https://github.com/Hansoners/gratitude-app-api">here</a> for the code for the backend.
+Click <a href="https://github.com/Hansoners/gratitude-app-api">here</a> for the Node.js backend code.

 <p align="center">
   <img